arghyadutta/notes/command_line.md

 ls -l
 ll
 ```
 Sometimes it is necessary to look into files and folders in detail.
 This detail in linux can be visualized through `ls` with the flag `-l`, wherein the terminal lists that directory in a long listed format.
-But typing `ls -l` takes a few seconds longer than `ll`, doesn't it?
-It does IMHO.
+But typing `ls -l` takes a long time, doesn't it? :punch: It does.
 Well, modifying the `~/.bashrc` file located in your home directory ( `~/` means home directory of the user) will do the job.
 All you have to do is `echo 'alias ll="/usr/bin/ls -l"' >> ~/.bashr` or directly edit `~/.bashr` with your favorite editing tool (use `vim`) to add `alias ll="/usr/bin/ls -l"` at the end of the file and save.
 Next time when you want to long list a directory, use `ll`. `ll` in this case is called an alias.
 > Aliases can saveth timeth and since timeth is money, aliases art the way to go - Unknown.

 ## Source: